GouBuliya/LibreChat/redis-config/README.md

 # Redis Configuration and Setup

-This directory contains comprehensive Redis configuration files and scripts for LibreChat development and testing, supporting both cluster and single-node setups with optional TLS encryption.
+This directory contains comprehensive Redis configuration files and scripts for 玄鉴 (XUAN JIAN) development and testing, supporting both cluster and single-node setups with optional TLS encryption.

 ## Supported Configurations